Gepa The Fair Trade Company

-The GEPA is Europe's largest alternative trading organization.
+The GEPA is Europe's largest alternative trading organisation.
 The abbreviation GEPA³ stands for "Gesellschaft zur Förderung der Partnerschaft mit der Dritten Welt mbH“, literally meaning "Society for the Promotion of Partnership with the Third World".

-Mission
+Main Goal

-The main goal of GEPA³ is to improve the living and working conditions of people in the South, following the spirit of the UN Agenda 21 for economic, social and ecological sustainability.
+The main goal of GEPA is to improve the living and working conditions of people in the South, following the spirit of the UN Agenda 21 for economic, social and ecological sustainability.